w0rd-driven/vue-challenge/README.md

 # Frontend Challenge - Academic Fit Report

-This is a frontend challenge in Vue.js to reproduce the academic fit report.
+This is a frontend challenge in Vue.js to reproduce the Academic Fit Report.

 See [the documentation](documentation/index.md) for the instructions and focus.